billkeefe37/billkeefe37/README.md

-- 👋 Hi, I’m Bill Keefe
+- 👋 Hi, I’m Bill Keefe.
+I'm a long time IT pro.
+I've written and use simple scripts that help with daily and mundane tasks.
+Thought I would share as they maybe useful to other pros in the IT world.
-- 👀 I’m interested in leanring new languages, 4 and 6 stringed instruments, macOS, Jamf Pro & Salesforce
+- 👀 I’m interested in leanring new languages, 4 and 6 stringed instruments, macOS & Windows Administration, Jamf Pro & Salesforce
 - 🌱 I’m currently learning Salesforce Admnistration
-- 💞️ I’m looking to collaborate on Poweshell, Python, Salesforce & Jamf Pro
+- 💞️ I’m looking to collaborate on Powershell, Python, Salesforce & Jamf Pro
 - 📫 How to reach me https://www.linkedin.com/in/williamkeefeiv/

 <!---